A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 2. The Penrose view on wavefunction collapse.

-where $\Sigma_G$ is a gravitational quantity with the dimension of energy associated with the inequivalence of space times encountered in Schr\"odinger cat like situations.
-He then suggested that this should be the Newtonian gravitational self energy.
-The cat is surely non-relativistic and in a regime where gravity is weak, and therefore one should look in the Newtonian limit.
+where $\Sigma_G$ is a gravitational quantity with the dimension of energy associated with the inequivalence of space times encountered in Schr\"odinger's cat like situations.
+He then suggested that this should be a sort of relative self-energy, based on the difference in two mass distributions.
+The cat is surely non-relativistic and also is in a regime where gravity is weak, and therefore one should look in the Newtonian limit.
 The "alive cat" defines a gravitational potential well, associated with its mass distribution.
 The gravitational self-energy is defined by keeping this potential fixed, while one computes the gravitational energy associated with moving the mass distribution to become coincident with its "dead cat" quantum copy,

 where $\bf{f_a}$ and $\bf{f_b}$ are the vectors indicating the strength of the gravitational fields associated with two different mass distributions, $\rho_a$ and $\rho_b$, that are in superposition with each other. $\Phi_a$ and $\Phi_b$ are the gravitational potentials associated with these mass distributions, $d^3\mathbf{x}$ indicates an integral over the three spatial dimensions and $G$ is Newton's constant.